Advertisement

 Updated on the

-Some people look forward to the start of winter, but it can be a strange time for cats.
-Suddenly their home is filled with unusual trees, decorations and strange smells and sounds.
-Outside there might be snow, ice or grit on the ground and of course bitterly cold temperatures to contend with.
-Find out how to protect your cat this winter so you can ensure your feline friends thrive during winter.
+Winter can be a strange time for cats.
+Suddenly their home is filled with unusual trees, decorations, smells and sounds.
+Outside there might be snow, ice or grit on the ground and of course, bitterly cold temperatures to contend with.

 It's a clear sign that winter is here.
 The days are noticeably shorter, darker and colder, you've got out your woolly jumpers, the heating is on, you've topped up the antifreeze in your car and maybe even begun to make Christmas plans.
 But have you given any thought to your cat?
 Making sure you take good care of your cat should also be on your winter to-do list as the weather conditions deteriorate.

-Does cats fur protect them from winter?
+Do cats' fur protect them from winter?

 How cold is too cold for cats?

-Thanks to their fur coat, cats are well adapted to the colder winter weather.
+Thanks to their fur coats, cats are well adapted to the colder winter weather.
 They are also very skilled at finding a lovely warm spot to snuggle down in during colder days.
 However, if you have an outdoor cat, then they can find it challenging to keep warm when temperatures drop.
 Their body temperature can drop dangerously low, which can lead to frostbite or hypothermia; both are potentially life-threatening to your cat.
 Kittens, older cats and those felines with underlying health problems are more at risk of colder temperatures.
 Therefore during the winter, keep your cat inside where they can stay safe and warm.
-If the temperature drops below 0 degree, try to make your cat stay inside.
+If the temperature drops below 0 degrees, try to make your cat stay inside.

 Do cats feel cold in winter?